nixworks/public/news/2014/12/11/README.md

 ##### Brazil
 ### [Alleged Brazil serial killer, Sailson Jose das Gracas, confesses to 42 murders in Rio de Janeiro. ](/news/2014/12/11/alleged-brazil-serial-killer-sailson-jose-das-gracas-confesses-to-42-murders-in-rio-de-janeiro.md)
-_Context: Brazil, Rio de Janeiro, Sailson Jose das Gracas_
+_Context: Rio de Janeiro, Sailson Jose das Gracas, Brazil_

 ##### Supreme Court of Canada
 ### [In "R. v.
 Fearon", the Supreme Court of Canada rules by 4-3 vote that searching for cell phones without a warrant during an arrest does not violate the Section Eight of the Canadian Charter of Rights and Freedoms. ](/news/2014/12/11/in-r-v-fearon-the-supreme-court-of-canada-rules-by-4a3-vote-that-searching-for-cell-phones-without-a-warrant-during-an-arrest-does-no.md)